Android Malware “GhostPush”

 This infographic summarizes the whole GhostPush procedure:

-Further information can be found in CYREN’s Q3 Cyber Threat Report.
+Further information on malware detection can be found in CYREN’s Q3 Cyber Threat Report.